EddieKHHo/EddieKHHo.github.io/_drafts/decision-tree-2.md

 We observed exactly what we expect. `predict_proba` outputs the proportion of class 0 and class 1 at each leaf node according the their counts. `predict` outputs the prediction based on the class that is the majority at the leaf.

-# Step-by-step decision tree construction
+# Construct categorical decision tree

 Now let's try to replicate this tree using the CART algorithm described by the `scikit-learn` documentation.
 For more details, you can look at Part 1 of these notes.